JoyZadan/JoyZadan/README.md

 Hi and thanks for visiting!

-I'm a highly motivated and skilled Full Stack Developer with experience in helping organizations solve complex and challenging real-world problems using innovative, web applications and tech-based solutions.
+I'm a highly motivated and skilled Full Stack Developer with experience in helping organizations solve complex and challenging real-world problems using innovative web applications and tech-based solutions.

 From 5th July 2022, I will start a three months internship as a full stack developer intern (part-time).
 I will be joining a team of Project Manager/ Scrum Master, Technical Supervisor, Product Manager, Backend Engineer (PHP), Mobile Engineer (Flutter), Frontend Engineer (React), QA Engineer, UX Designer and Graphic Designer to build an Application for a client in the Commodities industry.